JazzTap/jazztap.github.io/_posts/2022-1-27-tracklist.md

 <div class="float" markdown="1">

-in hindsight i can say
+in hindsight

-it didn't work out for us
+we didn't work

-and it couldn't have
+and never could

 </div>
 </div>